crypticwisdom/spark-tutorial-with-pyspark/1-spark-fundamentals/2-guide-to-spark.md

 - **Spark Core:**  is the **foundational engine** of Apache Spark.
 Foundation handling basic I/O, task scheduling, memory management, and recovery.
 - **Spark SQL:** DataFrame/Dataset abstraction, SQL semantics, schema support, and optimization via Catalyst.
     - With Spark SQL, you can register any DataFrame as a table or view (a temporary table) and query it using pure SQL.
 There is no performance difference between writing SQL queries or writing DataFrame code, they both “compile” to the same underlying plan that we specify in DataFrame code.
-    - 3 types of tables:.createOrReplaceTempView, .createOrReplaceGlobalTempView, df.write.saveAsTable("my_table"): Permernent table save on hive, it hive is enabled.
+    - 3 types of tables:.createOrReplaceTempView, .createOrReplaceGlobalTempView, df.write.saveAsTable("my_table"): Permernent table save on hive, if hive is enabled.
 - **Structured Streaming:** DataFrame-based streaming queries.
 - **MLlib:** ML algorithms and pipeline utilities.
 - **GraphX:** Graph computation engine using RDDs.